markymawk/Wisconsin-pplus-codemenu/README.md

 - Gameplay Modifier - DI Amplitude (address thanks to Eon)

 #### Credits and thanks to the modders that made these edits possible:
 - **Fracture** for the base code menu architecture as it appears in Legacy TE and Project+, as well as all the great tech that came with it.
+- **QuickLava** for modernizing heap usage, initial setup, and code output for P+ 2.5 onward.
 - **DesiacX** for the helpful guides and implementations of adding external code toggles
-- **Eon** for providing the v2.27 debug overlay fix code, and for creating various codes used here.
+- **Eon** for providing codes and fixes for past iterations, and for creating various codes used here.
 - **DukeItOut** for designing the GCTRM format which streamlines the Gecko coding process at every step, along with the flexible STEX file system which makes the Stagelist toggle possible, among others.